-I spent a good ten minutes trying to take in this room, the thought behind it, and how it fits into the rest of the home.
+I spent ten minutes trying to take in this room, the thought behind it, and how it fits into the rest of the home.
 Recall there was a bar in the media room that’s opposite?
 Bars are a feature in many rooms.

 As I gazed at this room, I imagined my wildest nights.
 You know, the ones you do in your 20’s with no holds barred?
 I all but vomited.
-It’s a known fact that Elvis partied and took all kinds of prescription drugs that he believed to be harmless.
+It’s a known fact that Elvis partied and took all kinds of prescription drugs that he believed harmless.
 I get it – but this pool room.
 Detailed as it is, it’s the most unfitting and distasteful room of the entire estate.
 And that’s saying something, considering I thought the media room was awful.
 I am still at a loss as I add the photo to this room.

 It’s as if someone was high as a kite on acid, commissioned a lousy dose of artistry, and woke up to this unexplainable mess.
 The only thing is Elvis did not do hallucination drugs.
 Elvis either picked this decoration out, or someone else did.
 If someone else, I have to imagine they were “touched.”

 I can’t find one element of this room that I can appreciate artistically.
 Functionally I can’t imagine playing in here sober or otherwise.
 I can, however, imagine having a drink in this room and immediately needing to excuse myself.

-Let’s leave the lower level and head to the infamous Jungle Room—perhaps the single most well-known room within Graceland.
-For my life, I don’t know why and I’m not going to research this one for yah – it just is.
+Let’s leave the lower level and head to the infamous Jungle Room—perhaps the most well-known room in Graceland.
+I don’t know why for my life, and I’m not going to research this one for yah – it just is.

 Graceland’s Jungle Room